CDCgov/prime-reportstream/prime-router/docs/universal-pipeline/destination-filter.md

 ### Topic

 A Topic must be set for all senders and receivers.
 The choice of topic determines which pipeline is used (Universal or Legacy) and will affect how routing takes place.
-The routing step will start by limiting available receivers to only those with a topic matching the sender topic.
+The destination filtering step will start by limiting available receivers to only those with a topic matching the sender topic.

 Topics include:

 <table>
   <tr>